configcat/vscode-extension-configcat/README.md

 - Find Feature Flag usages in your code.
 - Copy a Feature Flag's key to the clipboard.
 - Create Feature Flags within Visual Studio Code.
-- Manage your Feature Flag Values right from Visual Studio Code.
+- Manage your Feature Flag values right from Visual Studio Code.

 ## Installation
 ### Marketplace